Optimal Construction of Two-Qubit Gates using the Symmetries of B Gate Equivalence Class: Introduction

-The advantage of a fixed gate set is that it makes the calibration process easier.
-Its drawback is that it uses only one entangling basis gate to implement any unitary operation.
+The advantage of a fixed gate set is that it simplifies the calibration process.
+Its drawback is that it uses only a single entangling gate to implement any unitary operation.
 There exist entangling two-qubit gates that can generate certain two-qubit gates in the same number of applications as the entangling basis gate, but can be implemented with better fidelity by the native interaction.
 Inclusion of such entangling gates in the basis set was shown to improve the fidelity of implementation of quantum circuits~\cite{Satoh2022}.
-The advantage of adding fractional controlled $X$ $(CX)$ gates in the basis set along with the $CX$ gate was studied analytically~\cite{Peterson2022}.
+The advantage of adding fractional controlled $X$ $(CX)$ gates to the basis set along with the $CX$ gate was studied analytically~\cite{Peterson2022}.
 In recent times, many works have been done on realizing a continuous basis gate set.
 A pulse-level control technique was proposed to implement continuously tunable cross-resonance gate~\cite{Rigetti2010,Chow2011} in superconducting processors, and its advantage was demonstrated~\cite{Earnest2021,Stenger2021,Chen2022,Sugawara2025}.
 Implementation of gates from the fermionic simulation gate family has also been reported~\cite{Foxen2020}.
 Ion-trap quantum processors also support continuous basis gate set~\cite{Debnath2016,Maslov2017}.
-The protocols to implement any two-qubit gate between two superconducting qubits with tunable coupler was proposed and demonstrated~\cite{Chen2024,Chen2025}.
-Techniques to implement any two-qubit gate between two superconducting qubits with fixed coupling was also demonstrated~\cite{Wei2024}.
+Protocols for implementing any two-qubit gate between two superconducting qubits using a tunable coupler were proposed and demonstrated~\cite{Chen2024,Chen2025}.
+Techniques to implement any two-qubit gate between two superconducting qubits with fixed coupling were also demonstrated~\cite{Wei2024}.
 However, calibration of experimental parameters for all two-qubit gates is a difficult task.

 The optimal strategy is to use the family of gates that can be implemented by the native interaction of the quantum processor as a continuous basis gate set.
-The most capable gates from the families of gates implementable using $XX$ and $XX+YY$ interactions need to be used three times to generate most of the two-qubit gates.
-Hence, it is necessary to find the families of two-qubit gates that can generate all two-qubit gates in two applications and the schemes to implement them on different quantum processors.
+The most capable gates from families implementable using $XX$ and $XX+YY$ interactions must be used three times to generate most two-qubit gates.
+Hence, it is necessary to identify families of two-qubit gates that can generate all two-qubit gates in two applications, and the schemes to implement them on different quantum processors.